cpee2024/cpee2023.github.io/submission.md

 * a poster presentation.

 Recommended poster size is A1 (594 x 841 mm): tools for attaching the papers will be provided by the organizers.

-The time-slot for in-person and online presentations is the same: 15 minutes plus 5 minutes for a disscussion.
+The time-slot for in-person and online presentations is the same: 15&nbsp;min. plus 5~min. for a disscussion.

 All slides, posters should be prepared in English language.